Dyalog/ride/docs/protocol.md

 The connection may be closed at any time, leaving some messages undelivered or unprocessed.

 #Initial connection setup

+:exclamation: TODO: describe handshake (or, preferably, get rid of it in the implementation...)

-After the connection has been established and a protocol agreed, all applications immediately send an `Identify` message to indicate what type of application they are.
+After the connection has been established and a protocol agreed, all applications immediately send an [`Identify`](#Identify) message to indicate what type of application they are.
 They should then check the type of application they are connected to, and if not happy to continue, close the connection.

-E.g. a RIDE should send an `Identify` message and then check that the application it's connected to is an interpreter or a process manager.
+E.g. a RIDE should send an [`Identify`](#Identify) message and then check that the application it's connected to is an interpreter or a process manager.
 If it finds the peer is another RIDE, it should close the connection.

-After a RIDE connects to an interpreter it can get the current state of the interpreter by sending `GetCurrentSession` and `UpdateAllWindows` messages.
+After a RIDE connects to an interpreter it can get the current state of the interpreter by sending [`GetCurrentSession`](#GetCurrentSession) and [`UpdateAllWindows`](#UpdateAllWindows) messages.

+:x: TODO: is the above paragraph outdated?

-:x: <s>It can also request a language bar if required.</s>
+:x: It can also request a language bar if required.

-:x: <s>In general the client (end that initiated the connection) should request the information it needs.
+:x: In general the client (end that initiated the connection) should request the information it needs.
 The server (end receiving the connection) should not assume the information that is required.
-Rather, it should just reply to requests for information and send appropriate messages when its state changes.</s>
+Rather, it should just reply to requests for information and send appropriate messages when its state changes.

 #Message set